 On the other hand, if the conduct is sufficiently severe, such as a rape or attempted rape, it will probably be held by an Ohio court to constitute sexual harassment.
 Sexual harassment hostile work environment claims do not require a loss or threat of loss of your job, demotion, adverse action, or the promise of benefits.

 Combined Quid Pro Quo Sexual Harassment And Sexually Hostile Work Environment

-Because sexual harassment comes in a variety of forms, your best option is to get a free consultation from a qualified employment law attorney regarding the specifics of your sex harassment case.
-And, you should definitely call The Spitz Law Firm if you find yourself saying or searching for:
+Because sexual harassment comes in a variety of forms, your best option is to get a free consultation from a qualified employment law attorney regarding the specifics of your sexual harassment case.
+And, you should definitely call The Spitz Law Firm, LLC, if you find yourself saying or searching for:

 - I was sexually harassed at work by my manager.
 Can I sue?

 - My boss told me that I have to have sex with him to save my job.

 - I was fired after I refused to have sex with my boss.

 - My supervisor pulled me into a room and forced me to give him a blow job in order to avoid getting fired.